Updated May 28, 2026 with current Raven and Bear pricing.

 Bear deserves credit.

-Bear is polished, mature, and good at what it chooses to be.
+Bear is a polished, mature app that earns its reputation.
 It has a free tier and Bear Pro includes themes, iCloud sync, OCR search, encrypted notes, and broad export formats.

 The split is where the notes live.